Jonathan the Angel is a heavenly messenger of God seen on the NBC fantasy drama HIGHWAY TO HEAVEN (1984-89).

 And Jonathan even transformed into a werewolf one Halloween night to help a boy overcome his fear of monsters (A nod to Michael Landon’s early role as a werewolf in the now cult classic film “I Was A Teenage Werewolf” (1957).

 Occasionally, along the way, both Jonathan and Mark lost faith in God but they always found a way back to their mission.
-Once, the Devil himself interfered with Mark when he accidentally ran over a girl.
-In his frenzy, Mark mistakenly sells his soul to Satan in exchange of the girl’s life.
+Once, the Devil himself interfered with Mark when he accidentally ran over a boy.
+In his frenzy, Mark mistakenly sells his soul to Satan in exchange of the boy’s life.
 But through a little sleight of hand, Jonathan manages to retrieve the contract and resume their mission on earth.

 Jonathan, too, made mistakes.
 He used his angelic powers to lash out at some bullies and lost his job for a time, until Mark’s good deeds helped Jonathan get reinstated.